What Happens to Expired Makeup: The 2 Main Reasons Why You Should Throw Out Old Makeup

 Products are normally marked with an expiration date, or best before date, meaning that the product should be used before then.
 They are considered no longer good to be used past that specific date, whether the item has been opened or not.

 With cosmetics and personal care products, you will most often see a little open jar symbol with a number on the label or original packaging.
 These are called PAO Symbols.
-POA stands for “Period After Opened” and the number is the “number of months” that the product should be used for after opening.
+PAO stands for "Period After Opened" and the number is the "number of months" that the product should be used for after opening.
 Sometimes you may only see a PAO symbol instead of an actual date.
 Even if the product has not reached the expiration date, if it has been opened for the number of months it says on the symbol or longer, it is best to throw it out.

 Image of POA makeup packaging symbols showing makeup expiration times.